 This course is designed to help students develop a personal framework for ethical action and become more effective in addressing ethical issues in the field of alcohol and drug dependency counseling.
 This course uses the ethical standards of the National Association of Social Workers, American Counseling Association and American Psychological Association to build a theoretical framework for approaching ethical dilemmas in a systematic way.
 It is intended to deepen the student's awareness of new and emerging ethical issues and provide the tools necessary for the entry-level professional.
 One lecture hour per week.
-Prerequisite: CDC 251 with a grade of "C" or better or permission of the department head.
-Usually offered in the spring.
+Prerequisites: CDC 151, PSY 152 and PSY 202 with grades of "C" or better or permission of the department head.
+Usually offered in the fall.